ibm-cloud-docs/ContinuousDelivery/bluemixlive.md

 ### Configuring an app to enable {{site.data.keyword.Bluemix_notm}} Live Debug {: #configure_app_debug}

-1. The Bluemix Live Debugger uses Node Inspector.
+1. The {{site.data.keyword.Bluemix_notm}} Live Debugger uses Node Inspector.
 You need to use Node version 4.
 You also need to allow the buildpack to detect the app start command.
 The start command must be auto-detected by the buildpack, not set in the manifest.yml file.

    A `package.json` file that supports {{site.data.keyword.Bluemix_notm}} Live Debug is:

   ```
   {
       "scripts": {